Interval Rearrangement Ensembles: Duality and time reversing symmetry

-\begin{remark} The last Proposition gives one more reason why one should study IREs rather than IETs: it is often the case that an IET's dual is not an IET, possessing twists.
-And the twists total is the characteristic of the pair $(\sigma,\Inv\sigma)$ as a whole, staying constant under induction.
-It is natural to generalize the classical notion of {\em Rauzy classes} for IETs to IRE schemes: if one IRE scheme is obtained from another one by an elementary induction step, then they belong to the same class.
-Now each Rauzy class may contain both twisted and untwisted IRE schemes, but the twists total value is constant for the whole class.
-The induction can drive the twists between an IRE scheme and its dual, but the twists total remain the same. \end{remark}
+\begin{remark} The last proposition adds one more argument towards the necessity of considering IREs instead of IETs: generically, for an untwisted IET scheme, its dual is twisted and therefore is not an IET scheme, while the twist total characterizes a pair of mutually dual schemes $(\sigma, \Inv\sigma)$ as a whole and does not change due to induction.
+It is natural to generalize the classical notion of \emph{Rauzy classes} for IETs towards IRE schemes: if one IRE scheme is obtained from another as a result of applying an elementary induction step, then they belong to the same Rauzy class.
+Now every Rauzy class may contain both untwisted and twisted IRE schemes, however the twist total value is the same for the whole class.
+Induction can transfer turns between a scheme and its dual, while the twist total remains unchanged. \end{remark}

-\begin{proposition} The total number of cycles in two IRE schemes, which are dual to each other, has the same parity as $d$.
-The twists total number is always even. \end{proposition}
+\begin{statement} The total number of cycles in two mutually dual schemes has the same parity as $d.$ The twist total is always an even number. \end{statement}

-\begin{proof} It is known that a permutation can be expressed as a composition of transpositions, and it is odd or even depending on the number of those transpositions.
-Composing a permutation with a transposition changes its parity, as well as the parity of number of its cycles (each cycle of length $l$ is a composition of $l-1$ permutations, therefore any permutation on $d$ elements can be expressed as a composition of $d-N$ transpositions, where $N$ is the number of its cycles).
-Consider the following surgery on IRE schemes.
+\begin{proof} It is known that every permutation can be expressed as a product of transpositions and is either even or odd according to the number of transpositions in such a product.
+Multiplying a permutation by a transposition changes its parity as well as the parity of the number of cycles in it.
+Every cycle of length $l\ge1$ is a product of $l-1$ transpositions, hence any permutation on $d$ elements is a product of $d-N$ transpositions, where $N\ge1$ is the number of cycles in it.
+Consider the following surgery procedure on IRE schemes.